 Skip to main content

 Custom Reporting is a self-service chart builder.
-You pick an object type, configure axes and aggregation, choose a chart style, and save the result.
-Charts can be kept private or shared with your whole team, and any saved chart can be added to a dashboard.
+Pick an object type, configure axes and aggregation, choose a visualization, and save the result.
+Charts can be personal or shared with your team, and any chart can be added to a dashboard.

 Object types